ShizukaDonaghue/serene-meditation/README.md

 <img src="docs/images/contact-us-image.png" alt="Image showing the contact us section" width="400">

-When hovered over the "Submit" button with the cursor, the cursor changes to the hand pointer and the colour of "Submit" also changes from white to light blue to be more intuitive for the user to know that is a button.
+When hovering over the "Submit" button with the cursor, the cursor changes to the hand pointer and the colour of "Submit" also changes from white to light blue, so that is more intuitive for the user to know that is a button.

 <img src="docs/images/submit-button.png" alt="Image showing the submit button in light blue" width =130>

 #### Footer <br>
 The footer section includes links to the social media sites as well as my own GitHub and Linkedin accounts.
-The links opens in a new tab to allow easy navigation for the user.
+The links open in a new tab to allow easy navigation for the user.
 The footer is available on both HTML pages.

 <img src="docs/images/footer-image.png" alt="Image showing the footer" width=300>